AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless/getting-started/create-configuration.md

 The Configuration Manager provides a generic configuration API, content structure, resolution mechanism for configurations in AEM.

-For the purposes of headless content management in AEM, think of a configuration as a workplace withing AEM where you can create your Content Models, which define the structure of your future content and Content Fragments.
+In the context of headless content management in AEM, think of a configuration as a workplace within AEM where you can create your Content Models, which define the structure of your future content and Content Fragments.
 You can have multiple configurations to separate these models.

+If you are familiar with [page templates in a full-stack AEM implementation,](/help/sites-cloud/authoring/features/templates.md) the usage of configurations for the management of Content Models is similar.

 ## How to Create a Configuration {#how-to-create-a-configuration}

-An administrator would only need to create a configuration once once, or very seldomly when a new workspace is required for organizing your Content Models.
+An administrator would only need to create a configuration once, or very seldomly when a new workspace is required for organizing your Content Models.
 For the purposes of this getting started guide, we only need to create one configuration.

 1. Log into AEM as a Cloud Service and from the main menu select **Tools -&gt; General -&gt; Configuration Browser**.
 1. Provide a **Title** and a **Name** for your configuration.
    * The **Title** should be descriptive.
    * The **Name** will become the node name in the repository.
-It will be automatically generated based on the title and adjusted according to [AEM naming conventions,](/help/implementing/developing/introduction/naming-conventions.md) but can be adjusted if necessary.
+      * It will be automatically generated based on the title and adjusted according to [AEM naming conventions.](/help/implementing/developing/introduction/naming-conventions.md)
+      * It can be adjusted if necessary.
 1. Check the following options:
    * **Content Fragment Models**
    * **GraphQL Persistent Queries**